Schiff threatens contempt against Steve Bannon after tense closed-door session

 In January, Bannon sat for an hourslong interview with investigators at the committee.
 At the meeting, Bannon’s attorney told lawmakers that the White House had directed his client not to answer questions about his time in the White House or during the transition.

-NBC News reported Thursday that Bannon was interviewed by Special Counsel Robert Mueller multiple times this week as part of the FBI's probe into alleged Russian interference.
+Bannon also was interviewed by Special Counsel Robert Mueller this week as part of the FBI's probe into alleged Russian interference, a source close to the matter told Fox News.
+NBC News reported multiple interviews took place.